Najadvk/DFIR/investigating Windows 3.x/Walkthrough.md

 ## Conclusion

-This investigation reveals a complete attack chain involving registry-based persistence, obfuscated PowerShell payload execution, service manipulation, command-and-control communication, and process injection.

-The attacker leveraged PowerShell Empire to maintain stealth, execute commands remotely, and perform system reconnaissance.
-By correlating artifacts across multiple tools, it is possible to reconstruct the attack and understand each stage of the compromise.
+This investigation reconstructs a complete attack chain on a Windows endpoint, demonstrating how multiple forensic artifacts can be correlated to uncover malicious activity.

+Key findings include:

+- Persistence established via registry run keys
+- Obfuscated PowerShell payload execution
+- Command-and-control communication over HTTP
+- Use of PowerShell Empire framework
+- Process injection into `explorer.exe` using CreateRemoteThread (Sysmon Event ID 8)
+- System reconnaissance via registry queries

+This walkthrough highlights the importance of log correlation, process analysis, and understanding attacker techniques to effectively detect and investigate compromises.